Icon

 Important: Not suitable for those planning pregnancy.

-How do lasers help treat active acne?
+How can lasers help treat active acne?

 How many laser sessions are typically needed to see results for acne?